Software engineers design and create computer systems and applications to solve real-world problems.

 Working as an application developer is more client-focused.
 You may work on either the front or back end of the system, designing software that the end user will interact with.
 Tasks might include:

 If you enjoy solving problems and have strong analytical skills, a career as a software engineer can be both fun and challenging.
-As technology continues to evolve, the need for software developers continues to grow much faster than the national average [1].
+As technology continues to evolve, job growth for software developers continues to be much faster than the national average for all occupations [1].

 Choosing a career as a software engineer gives you opportunities to work in many different industries and fields, as nearly all businesses use software.
 Whether you enjoy finances, entertainment, sports, real estate, or some other industry, there’s a good chance there are jobs for software engineers.